 iframe - An iframe (Inline Frame) is used to embed one HTML web page inside another HTML web page.
 Typically, it's used to insert content from another source, such as a video, image, survey, or other media content, into a web page without losing its original style or diminishing its functionality.

-Leaddigits - Available with our Pro and Advanced plans, Leaddigits is a tool that allows you to gather leads via text message.
+opt-in texts (formerly Leaddigits) - Available with our Pro and Advanced plans, opt-in texts is a tool that allows you to gather leads via text message.

-Leadlinks - Created inside of your account, Leadlinks can be copied and pasted into your broadcast emails using your email service provider, and your prospects can instantly register for your list or webinar just by clicking your Leadlinks—no need to opt-in or give additional information.
+trigger links (formerly Leadlinks) - Created inside of your account, trigger links can be copied and pasted into your broadcast emails using your email service provider, and your prospects can instantly register for your list or webinar just by clicking your trigger links—no need to opt-in or give additional information.

 lead magnet - A feature used to deliver a file or external link to users after they opt in.
 The system accepts any file format (PDF, video, MP3, etc.) or external URL that you prefer.
 Uploaded files must be 250 MB or less in size.

-Leadpage editor - The interface for creating a new page from a template or modifying an existing page.
+Leadpages editor - The interface for creating a new page or pop-up from a template or modifying an existing page.

 mobile responsive - is a type of template that can provide an optimal viewing and interaction experience across a wide range of devices (from desktop computers to mobile phones).

 My Billing - Allows you to view your billing history as well as download your invoices from within your account.
 Your subscription details are also located under this tab.

 opt-in page - A landing page used to gather visitors’ information via an opt-in form.